Makeish/Record-Management-System/README.md

 # Record Management System in C (UNIX Environment)

-This is a terminal-based Record Management System developed in C as part of the COMP 2131 Computer Architecture course (January 2025).
-The project focuses on creating, modifying, and managing records stored in a binary file through a menu-driven interface.
+This is a terminal-based Record Management System developed in C. The project focuses on creating, modifying, and managing records stored in a binary file through a menu-driven interface.

 ## Features